JenniferUgo/D-ProjectThree/projectthree.md

 ![create to-do directory](./images/create-directory.png)

-### Next, we change current directory to the newly created one, usimg this command:
+### Next, we change current directory to the newly created one, using this command:

 >` cd Todo`